All-Season Shell Jacket

 Two deep, front pockets with waterproof zippers sit above the level of a climbing harness or pack hipbelt, and the one stretch-mesh internal pocket will hold a lightweight hat and a pair of three-season gloves.
 The pit zips extend from mid-tricep to nearly the bottom of the ribs to allow for ample ventilation, and their two-way zippers open and close smoothly, and are easy to reach and operate while wearing the jacket, compared to some other jackets I’ve used.
 In cool temps and wind, I didn’t need to open the pit zips because the jacket’s adequately breathable for those conditions.

-See “The 5 Best Rain Jacket for Hiking and Backpacking,” “5 Pro Tips For Buying the Right Rain Jacket For the Backcountry,” and all of my reviews of rain jackets and outdoor apparel and that I like.
+See “The 5 Best Rain Jackets for Hiking and Backpacking,” “5 Pro Tips For Buying the Right Rain Jacket For the Backcountry,” and all of my reviews of rain jackets and outdoor apparel that I like.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.